mnot/I-D/site-wide-headers/draft.md

 Vary: Accept-Encoding
 ~~~~

-If a request omits the `SM` header field, all of the header fields above will be sent by the server in the response.
+If a request omits the `SM` header field, or its field-value does not match the current ETag of the well-known resource, all of the header fields above will be sent by the server in the response.

 Note that in these examples, the `Vary` header field has two values.
 Because the field values in the well-known resource are appended to the header set occurring on the wire, clients will combine them as per the rules in {{!RFC7230}}, Section 3.2.2.